-“Geographies of Experience: Culture, Art, Science, Self”
+Geographies of Experience: Culture, Art, Science, Self

-“Geographies of Experience: Culture, Art, Science, Self” exposes students to the richness of the physical and cultural landscapes of the region.
-Together, the two courses provide a common immersion experience in culture, art, nature and ecology.
+GEO exposes students to the richness of the physical and cultural landscapes of the region, providing an immersion experience in culture, art, nature, ecology and sustainable and healthy living.
 GEO will broaden students' knowledge, stimulate their curiosity and spark their imaginations.
-Students will learn not only about peoples and their histories, religions, cultures and art, but also about the natural environment, other life forms (both plant and animal) and other elements of the universe.
+Students will learn not only about peoples and their histories, religions, cultures and art, but also about the natural environment, other life forms (both plant and animal) and elements of the planet and the universe.
 Philosophical inquiries into the nature of knowledge, the nature of the universe and the nature of the self will be woven into class discussions and student journals.

 In addition to the GEO course, the GEO First Year Experience includes special events - speakers, performers and workshops - for all First Year students held throughout the year, but especially during the spring semester.